Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Electron-hole propagators from dynamical Jone matrices

 As discussed in Sec.~\ref{SEC:dyanmical_jones_mat}, the ratio ${T_{-+,n}}/{T_{++,n}}$ can be determined by solving Eqs.~(\ref{EQ:Stokes_to_Jonesmat_phase}),~(\ref{EQ:Tmat_diagonal}), and~(\ref{EQ:Tmat_offdiagonal}), while the value of $T_{++,n}$ can be determined up to a phase factor by using Eq.~(\ref{EQ:Stokes_to_Jonesmat_amp}).
-Therefore, the ratio $\varsigma^{\rm E-HH}_n/ \varsigma^{\rm E-LH}_n$, which contains the relative phase between the E-HH and E-LH propagators $\varsigma^{\rm E-HH}_n$ and $\varsigma^{\rm E-LH}_n$, can be fully determined from the polarimetry experiments, whereas each individual electron-hole propagators can only be determined up to a phase factor.
+Therefore, the ratio $\varsigma^{\rm E-HH}_n/ \varsigma^{\rm E-LH}_n$, which contains the relative phase between the E-HH and E-LH propagators $\varsigma^{\rm E-HH}_n$ and $\varsigma^{\rm E-LH}_n$, can be fully determined from the polarimetry experiments, whereas each propagator individually can only be determined up to an overall phase factor.